psleziak42/net_practice/README.md

 <br><br>
 Thank you!
 I hope you found it usefull.
 I had enjoyed this project a lot but had some difficulties to understand it since the beginning.
 Because the program at 42 have changed, most of my friends had done another exercice related to System Administration, and I decided to write this tutorial as I think i am the 1st student at 42 Lisbon who had to face it and I could not find much info on github.
 <br><br>
-If there is anything you did not get from this explanation then try to send me a message on slack.
-If you liked you can star my repo, whatever it means, so I can have some feedback that it helped to anyone and I can think in the future to write further explanation from time to time :).
 ![alt text](https://github.com/psleziak42/net_practice/blob/main/screens/lvl10.PNG)